built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 - page source - see [how to customize browser page management](./how-to-customize-browser-page-management.md)
 - page bounds source - see [how to customize browser page management](./how-to-customize-browser-page-management.md)
 - share source - see [how to customize workspace and browser sharing](./how-to-customize-workspace-browser-page-sharing.md)
-- Integration preferences source - see [how to customize integrations](./how-to-add-integrations-to-home.md)
+- integration preferences source - see [how to customize integrations](./how-to-add-integrations-to-home.md)

 ## Source reference